What are Different Types of Group Discussion?

 Abstract Group Discussion

-Abstract group discussion is where participants are given a broad and general topic without any specific details or constraints.
-The purpose of this type of discussion is to encourage participants to think creatively and critically and to explore different perspectives and ideas.
+Abstract group discussions are where participants are given a broad and general topic without any specific details or constraints.
+The purpose of this type of discussion is to test the individuals' creativity and critically explore different perspectives and ideas.
 Unlike other group discussions, abstract group discussions do not have a specific problem or issue to solve but rather an overarching theme or concept.

 Abstract group discussions are often used in creative fields, such as design thinking, innovation, and ideation sessions.
 They are also used in academic settings, such as philosophy or literature courses, to encourage critical thinking and analysis.